roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Manage clusters/Cluster certificates/Update the Kubernetes cluster certificates that are about to expire.md

 -   A Kubernetes cluster is created.
 For more information, see [Create a Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a dedicated Kubernetes cluster.md).
 -   The Kubernetes cluster is connected based on kubectl.
 For more information, see [Connect to a Kubernetes cluster by using kubectl](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Connect to Kubernetes clusters by using kubectl.md).

-## Updates all certificates in the Container Service for Kubernetes console

-In the Container Service for Kubernetes console, click the **Update Certificate** label next to the cluster.
-For more information, see [Update the Kubernetes cluster certificates that are about to expire](#task_1780612).

 ## Run a command to update all certificates

 Log on to a master node.
 In the command-line interface \(CLI\), run the following command: